Duet3D/wiki-content/User_manual/Machine_configuration/SBC_setup.md

 ## Update firmware

 Once your Raspberry Pi has established an internet connection, it is recommended to install the latest updates.
+The following commands will install the latest software components and the latest RepRapFirmware version on your Duet 3.
+You can do this regularly to update the system as new firmware is released.

+In **RRF 3.5 and later**, users running the latest Bookworm-based DuetPi image can use `M997 S2` to install the latest DSF and security-related packages on DuetPi (via `apt update`/`unattended-upgrade`).
+Note that this M-code only installs security- and Duet-related software updates.

-To do so, connect via SSH or VNC (see above) to your Raspberry Pi or open a terminal (if you have keyboard and monitor connected) and run:
+In **RRF 3.4.x and earlier**, or users running on earlier Buster-based DuetPi images, connect via SSH or VNC (see above) to your Raspberry Pi or open a terminal (if you have keyboard and monitor connected) and run:

 ```
 sudo apt update
 sudo apt upgrade
 ```

-This will install the latest software components and the latest RepRapFirmware version on your Duet 3.
-You can do this regularly to update the system as new firmware is released.
+## Switch between releases

+In **RRF 3.5 and later**, users running the latest Bookworm-based DuetPi image can use `M997 S2` with two optional parameters to switch between release versions.
+* `F"<feed>"` - Set package feed for DSF packages where `<feed>` can be `stable` (default), `unstable`, `stable-x.y`, or `unstable-x.y` where x.y corresponds to a version. e.g. 3.4 or 3.5.
+* `V"<version>"` - Install a specific DSF/RRF combination (may not be used together with `M997 F`).
+Example: `M997 S2 V"3.5.0-rc.2"`

+For example, `M997 S2 F"unstable"` switches to the 'unstable' package feed, and `M997 S2 V"3.5.0-rc.2"` downgrades to the specificied DSF/DWC/RRF version.

-To switch between stable/release package feed and unstable/beta package feed, see [DSF installation](https://docs.duet3d.com/User_manual/Machine_configuration/DSF_RPi#software-installation){target=_blank}.
+In **RRF 3.4.x and earlier**, to switch between stable/release package feed and unstable/beta package feed, see [DSF installation](https://docs.duet3d.com/User_manual/Machine_configuration/DSF_RPi#software-installation){target=_blank}.

-Users of 3.5.0 or later running the latest Bookworm-based DuetPi image can use `M997 S2` instead of the commands above, however be advised that this M-code only installs security- and Duet-related software updates.
-Furthermore, `M997 S2 F"stable/unstable"` lets you switch the package feed and `M997 S2 V"version"` allows you to downgrade to a specific DSF/DWC/RRF version (e.g. `3.4.6`).

 # 7. Configuring system files